Articles in Featuring Felines are written by

 Felix's life on Mayflower is also recounted in a children's book, Felix and His Mayflower II Adventures (image above left) by Peter Arenstam, published by Plimouth Plantation Press for the 50th anniversary of Mayflower's journey in 2007 (no ISBN given).

-If you would like to comment or have any further information about Felix,
+If you'd like to comment or have any further information about Felix,

 please contact me,